Aubrey Devine

-Early years
+Early life

 Devine was born in 1897 in Des Moines, Iowa.
 His father, William Samuel Devine, was an Iowa native, and his mother, Elizabeth Victoria Foreman, was a Missouri native.
-At the time of the 1900 United States Census, Devine's father was employed as a teamster living in Des Moines, and Aubrey was the youngest among the nine children of William and Elizabeth.
+At the time of the 1900 United States census, Devine's father was employed as a teamster living in Des Moines, and Aubrey was the youngest among the nine children of William and Elizabeth.
 By 1910, Devine's family had moved to New Hope Township in Union County, Iowa, where his father was employed as a farmer.
 The family later returned to Des Moines where Devine's father again worked as a teamster.

-Devine attended West High School in Des Moines, where he and older brother Glenn were tenors in the glee club.
+Devine attended West High School in Des Moines, where he and older brother, Glenn, were tenors in the glee club.
 He and Glenn also played for the school's football, basketball and track teams.
 In track, he was a hurdler, weights man, and pole vaulter.
 The Devine brothers led the West High School football team to an undefeated championship season in 1916.
 His education was interrupted in 1917 by "farm" service during World War I. He also served in the United States Marine Corps for a year during the war.